AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 ## Responsive Heights in CSS with Aspect Ratios

-In this tutorial, we'd like to give an element a height that will allow it to maintain a certain aspect ratio **regardless of its width**, which we'll allow to scale responsively with the device width.
-For this reason, it helps to flip the aspect ratio numbers and express the element's *height* as a fraction of its *width*.
-For an aspect ratio of `16:9`, this means we're looking at the inverse ratio `9 / 16`, which translates to the following:
+In this tutorial, we'd like to allow an element's width to change dynamically as the screen width shrinks or widens, but we'd also like to give the element a height that will allow it to maintain a certain aspect ratio **regardless of its width**.
+For this reason, it helps to invert the aspect ratio and express the element's *height* as a fraction of its *width*.
+For an aspect ratio of `16:9`, this means we're looking at the inverse ratio `9:16`, which translates to the following:

 > *For every 9 units of height, there should be 16 units of width.*

 Notice that **we haven't actually changed the definition of aspect ratio**—it's just two sides to the same coin.
 We can either think of aspect ratio as expressing an element's width relative to its height, or we can think of it as expressing the height relative to the width.
-The latter is going to be more useful for our purposes because the width changes with the device and is beyond our control, so we need some way to express the height relative to the width.
+The latter is going to be more useful for our purposes because we want to let the width of our element change with the device width, but we need some way to express the height relative to that dynamic width so that the aspect ratio is preserved.

 In particular, this shift in perspective allows us to answer the following question: How many units of height do we need *per units of width*?
 Well, for an aspect ratio of `16:9`, we know that this is just `9 height / 16 width`, which comes out to `0.5625 height/width`.
 Expressed as a percentage, this ratio tells us that the height of the element will always be `56.25%` of its width.